godwokenrises/godwoken-doc/docs/bridge.md

 For deposit and withdrawal operations on Godwoken, two options are available:

-1. Using an UI deposit or withdraw provided by [yokaiswap](https://testnet.yokaiswap.com/bridge/deposit) to perform the relevant actions.
+1. Using a UI deposit or withdrawal provided by [yokaiswap](https://testnet.yokaiswap.com/bridge/deposit) to perform the relevant actions.
-2. Using `gw-tools` deposit or withdraw to perform the relevant actions.
+2. Using `gw-tools` deposit or withdrawal to perform the relevant actions.

 And the unlocking operation so as to complete the withdrawal process.

 ---

-### Using GW-tools to Deposit
+## Using GW-tools to Deposit

 Use `--help` to view the available commands.